TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 Here you should have 2 Virtual/physical machines setup with the same version of Ubuntu 22.04.
 The best thing to do is identify their IP addresses.
 I have mine set statically via the Terraform steps.
 If you did not statically set them then the best option is to:

-`ip add` on a command line to grab their ne
+`ip add` on a command line to grab their network address.

 With our virtual machines online and running, we can start by setting up the ma